-Valentine’s Day isn’t the only thing going on in February, it’s also American Heart Month.
-Many people are not aware of the close connection between diabetes and heart disease.
-Heart disease is actually one of the most common complications that arise from diabetes.
+Valentine’s Day isn’t the only thing going on in February.
+It’s also American Heart Month.
+Many people are not aware of the close connection between diabetes and heart disease, but heart disease is actually one of the most common complications of diabetes.
 It’s so common that having diabetes actually doubles your risk for heart attack or stroke.

 The question is – what can you do about it?

 To start, you should work with your doctor to monitor your ABC’s (A1C, blood pressure, and cholesterol levels) and keep them in your target range.
 Your physician can help you set target ranges for your A1C, blood pressure, and cholesterol that will work for you.
-Making healthy lifestyle choices is essential to reach or stay in those target ranges.
-What you eat will have an impact on all three of these.
+Making healthy lifestyle choices is essential to reach and stay in those target ranges.
+What you eat can have a great impact on all three of these.

 You are probably already trying to follow a diabetes meal plan that focuses on controlling your carbohydrate intake.
 Eating a heart-healthy diet on top of meal planning for diabetes may sound overwhelming.